-Observe that add has no terminal output, but commit and push do, which was not included above.
+Observe that add has no terminal output, but commit and push do, which is not included above.
 To verify that the remote repository has changed, go the web portal on git.ucsc.edu again, go to projects in the upper left corner, then your projects.
-You can see the full contents of cse101/fall23/cruzid by navigation in your browser.
+You can see the full contents of cse101/spring23/cruzid by navigation in your browser.

-This combination of git commands: add, commit and push will be your main tools for doing subsequent submissions to pal.
+The combination of git commands: add, commit and push will be your main tools for doing subsequent submissions to pal.
 For instance, to add a third file, do and observe the changes to the web portal.
 Now try deleting a file using git rm, then commit and push, as before.
 Intersperse the command git status between the others to see a readout of changes to the repository.

 '''

 $ touch file3

 $ git add file3 # git add . would be fine here too

 $ git commit -m "add file3"

-$ git push
+$ git push -u origin master

 '''

 '''

 $ git rm file1 # remove file1

 $ git status

 $ git commit -m "delete file1"

 $ git status

-$ git push
+$ git push -u origin master

 $ git status

 '''